Water Testing Program

 How can I learn more?

-- Find test results for your school at this website: State Department of Health
+- Find test results for your school at this website: Lead in Drinking Water in Schools

 - Questions about Renton Schools water testing process, contact Susie Whitlock or by phone at 425-204-4403.